jrichards15/jrichards15.github.io/index.md

 For projects and general notes, see the __Blog__ section for more information.
 This page contains all posts pertaining to my personal interests.
 For a synopsis of my work experience and academics, see __Resume__.
 For an archive and description of my radio broadcasts, see __Radio__.

-## Current Classes (Fall '20)
+## Current Classes (Spring '21)
+- ENEE440: Microprocessors
+- ENEE408A: Capstone, Microprocessor-Based Design
+- ENEE445: Computer Laboratory
+- MATH461: Linear Algebra
-- CMSC412: Operating Systems
+- ASTR230: The Science & Fiction of Planetary Systems
-- CMSC425: Game Programming
-- ENEE436: Foundations of Machine Learning
-- MATH241: Calculus III
 - ENGL498: Advanced Fiction Workshop

 ## Ongoing Projects (without Blog posts)